thesephist/dotink/content/posts/xoxo-fest-2019.md

 A good life is one that builds a good story in this sense --(?) honest, authentic, one with a belief that's unique, one that is resilient.

 // Thank you to Andys, speakers, people I met, and attendees for the memorable weekend.

+---

+// share this with Sofi, XOXO commons.